 Getting started with DataSphere

 DataSphere is a service that simplifies the use of the JupyterLab development environment on Yandex.Cloud computing resources.
-This lets you perform complex calculations, such as training neural networks or analyze big data, using the familiar Jupyter Notebook interface.
+This lets you perform complex calculations, such as training neural networks or analyzing big data, using the familiar Jupyter Notebook interface.

 In this section, you'll learn how to: